 This bill amends Section 36-408 of the Idaho Code to revise the allocation of deer and elk tags, particularly for nonresident hunters and outfitted hunters.
 It establishes a maximum of 3,875 nonresident deer tags and 3,200 nonresident elk tags, or 25% of the total nonresident tag limit, whichever is greater, to be set aside for outfitted hunters.
-The bill mandates that these tags shall be allocated to licensed outfitted hunters in various types of hunts, including capped, limited, controlled, and future restricted hunts.
-Additionally, it specifies that if any of these tags remain unsold by certain deadlines, they may be made available to the general public.
+The bill mandates that these tags shall be allocated to licensed outfitted hunters in various types of hunts, including capped, limited, controlled, and any future restricted hunts.
+Additionally, it specifies that if any of these tags remain unsold by certain deadlines, they may be sold to the general public.

 Statutes affected: